vmware/terraform-provider-vra/website/docs/d/vra_storage_profile.html.markdown

 * `links` - HATEOAS of the entity

 * `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `org_id` - The id of the organization this entity belongs to.